avida-zone/cw-contracts-hackathon23/README.md

 # Smart Contracts for AVIPAD

-[AVIPAD] is a token launchpad for regulatory grade tokens (rgTokens).
+[AVIPAD](https://launchpad.avida.zone) is a token launchpad for regulatory grade tokens (rgTokens).
 It implements the AVIDA (Atomic Verification of Identity proofs for Decentralised Applications) framework of using

 - [AnonCreds] verifiable credentials
-- Onchain verifier
+- An onchain verifier

 to do ZKProof verification onchain for interactions with rgToken contracts.